palabra17/otrodia/README.md

 Feel free to fork this repository and submit pull requests!

 Contact
-For inquiries, reach me at [your email].
+For inquiries, reach me at.